 With temperatures due to remain in single figures for the start of April, and the fact we have not seen a lot of grass growth, the condition of greens for the start of the bowling season is not going to be conducive to decent bowling.

 Green speeds are likely to be slow to start with due to the fact that many greens are wet, lush and bumpy.
 A combination of several factors is contributing to the above problems.
 The recent spell of poor weather, depending which part of the country you are in - rain, sleet and snow has saturated soil profiles.
 Soil and air temperatures have been low, restricting any decent grass growth.

 Some greens have not received enough attention through the winter months in respect of essential maintenance regimes such as aeration, brushing and cutting, coupled with the fact there is probably a considerable amount of moss in the sward.

-Spring renovations should be at the forefront of your mind with the aim to lightly scarify the green, solid tine spike, topdress, overseed and apply a spring fertiliser.
+You may have to put your spring renovations on hold until you see some recovery and look to lightly scarify the green, solid tine spike, topdress, overseed and apply a spring fertiliser.

 Increase the mowing frequency, adjust the height of cut to suit your green, look to verticut to remove straggly growth.

 Apply some wetting agents, if required, to prevent dry patch and monitor your watering requirements.
 Check your sprinkler heads, ensure they are working properly, conduct a calibration of the amount of water being applied.